gcavallo/iRO2-Status-API/README.md

 iRO2-Status-API features a simple and open json api to add the Ragnarok Online 2 server status into your own projects!
 Some basic knowledge of json and scripting is all you need to get started.

-To start using the API, do a POST request at http://status.niceboat-guild.com and parse the json string.
+To start using the API, do a POST request and parse the json string.
 The output should look like this:

 ```json
 [{"Status": "online", "Name": "Patch", "Address":"patch.playragnarok2.com", "Source": "Redis", "Time": "2015-09-15 16:11:18 PDT", "Port": 80, "Log": false},